khangluong2004/CS50W_FinalProject_Pacman/README.md

 2. Movement buttons: Allow mobile users to play (since they can't press WASD)

-Other features are compatible with mobile view without any media queries
+Other features are compatible with mobile view without any need for media queries

 **BACKEND (Django):**

-Login/ logout/ register is adapted from
+Login/ logout/ register is adapted from previous course's projects.

-Manage the logic of the challenge features (and rendering pages):
+Manage the logic of the challenge features (and rendering pages).
+The API:
 1. /: Index page - Render the main Pacman page (for playing and accept challange), and change accordingly based on GET parameter
 2. /challenges/<str:mode> (with mode being "sent" or "received"): Render the page displaying all challenges sent/ received in reverse chronological order.
 3. /challenges/services/send: API to create a challenge with information on sender, receiver, bet_score.